-These rates have been calculated by surveying and averaging Voice123 non-union voice over talents with two or more years of experience as voice overs*.
+These rates have been calculated by surveying and averaging Voice123 non-union voice over voice actors with two or more years of experience doing voice-overs*.
 Prices in this document are averages in US Dollars suggested as minimum rates (base rates).
-It is up to the talent and buyer to negotiate the actual rate, possible buyouts, and residuals**.
+It is up to the voice actor and client to negotiate the actual rate, possible buyouts, and residuals**.

 Union vs Non-Union